hartmuthnowak/icu.dashboard/README.md

 All documentation and the source code of this R shiny application is in English language.
 However, the user interface (UI) is in German language.
 Currently there is no english translation available for the UI.

 ## License
-icu.dashboard is an open source application and distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
+ICU.dashboard is an open source application and distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
 Therefore, sharing and improvements of this application are highly appreciated.

 ## Installation instructions
 TODO